Research Projects

 Abstract

 Cancer cells require sustained high levels of protein synthesis for oncogenesis and disease progression.
-To achieve this, the cellular protein synthesis (“translation”) machinery is dysregulated to facilitate the biochemical and physiological demands of cancer cells.
+To achieve this, the cellular protein synthesis (“translation”) machinery is dysregulated to facilitate the biochemical and physiological demands of the cancer cell.
 Acute myeloid leukemia (AML) is a common and fatal hematopoietic malignancy.
 Despite improved therapeutic options, over 70% of AML patients cannot survive beyond 5 years.
 This underscores a critical need for more effective approaches to treat AML.
 Emerging evidence indicates that aberrant translation is a hallmark of leukemia and targeting mRNA translation represents a promising strategy to combat AML.
-Translation initiation factor 4F (eIF4F) is a heterotrimeric protein complex, including a cap-binding subunit eIF4E, an RNA-binding/scaffolding subunit eIF4G, and a DEAD-box RNA helicase eIF4A. eIF4F recognizes the mRNA 5ʹ cap, enabling mRNA recruitment to the ribosome.
-The eIF4F complex activity significantly increases in cancer, including in leukemia, and has been recognized as an important driver of oncogenesis and a major cancer chemotherapeutic target.
+Translation initiation factor 4F (eIF4F) is a heterotrimeric protein complex, including a cap-binding subunit eIF4E, an RNA-binding/scaffolding subunit eIF4G, and a DEAD-box RNA helicase eIF4A7. eIF4F recognizes the mRNA 5ʹ cap, enabling mRNA recruitment to the ribosome.
+This complex has been recognized as an important driver of oncogenesis; translational deregulation significantly increases its activity in cancer, including leukemia. eIF4F is thus a major cancer chemotherapeutic target.
 Inhibitors of all its subunits have offered significant promise as anticancer agents.
-N6-Methyladenosine (m6A), the most prevalent modification in mRNAs, plays a fundamental role in regulating mRNA translation, and increasing evidence suggests that its dysregulation might lead to oncogenesis.
-How m6A modifications regulate translation of specific mRNAs remains poorly understood and it remains largely unexplored whether m6A-mediated cap-dependent translation involves eIF4F subunits.
-Our preliminary observations indicate that eIF4A1, a key eIF4F subunit, interacts with the m6A machinery and is aberrantly highly expressed in AML patients.
-Based on our preliminary data this project tests the hypothesis that targeted m6A 5ʹ-leader/mRNA modification perturbs eIF4F function to promote oncogenic translational deregulation in AML.
-The project involves an integrated in-vivo and in-vitro study that comprehensively quantifies the impact of mRNA m6A modification on eIF4A1/eIF4F function, from single-molecule level, through in-vitro biochemistry, to the realm of cellular and animal physiology.
-Specifically, Aim 1 will define the role of eIF4A1 in AML pathogenesis; and Aim 2 will dissect the biochemical impact(s) of mRNA m6A and its “reader” and “writer” proteins on eIF4A1/eIF4F function.
-Our studies will cultivate a diverse force of cancer biologists, especially those from underrepresented minority backgrounds to enhance diversity in cancer research.
+N6-Methyladenosine (m6A), the most prevalent modification in mRNAs, plays a fundamental role in regulating mRNA translation, and its dysregulation might lead to oncogenesis.
+Here, we propose an integrated in vivo and in vitro study that comprehensively quantifies the impact of mRNA m6A modification on eIF4A1/eIF4F function, from single-molecule level, through in vitro biochemistry, to the realm of cellular and animal physiology.
+Aim 1 will define the role of eIF4A1 in AML pathogenesis.
+Aim 2 will dissect the biochemical impact(s) of mRNA m6A and its “reader” and “writer” proteins IGF2BP1 and METTL14 on eIF4A1/eIF4F function.
+Our ultimate aim is to develop less toxic and more effective treatments for AML.

 • Pilot #3 - Utilizing RELM-alpha-/-(M2 Macrophage-Polarized) Mice to Develop Novel Desmoplastic Models and Targeted Therapies for Pancreatic Cancer